dataf1ow/eb.Scrubber/README.md

 # eb.Scrubber

-This device allows you to control the playhead on any clip playing in the selected tracks, right from your Launchpad or Push.
+This device allows you to control the playhead on any clip playing in the selected tracks, right from your Launchpad, Launchpad Pro or Push.
 Download the .zip to check it out.

 The Device: